The Alpaca Hacienda

 Llamas are a cousin to the alpaca, but are almost double in size.
 An adult alpaca weights between 100 to 200 pounds, whereas a llama can grow to approximately 400 lbs.
 Llamas were domesticated to be beasts of burden and to haul heavy loads on their backs.
 Alpacas were domesticated for their ultra soft, warm fleece which is made into textiles.
 The alpaca's closest relative is the wild vicuna, which is a protected animal in South America.
 The vicuna's fleece is the most luxurious animal fiber in the world.

-Alpacas live approximately 20 years if they are well cared for.
-Females can be bred when they approach 14 months of age, but we find if bred at age 2 they generally make better mothers.
+Alpacas typically live 15 to 18 years, and some even live to age 20 Females can be bred when they approach 14 months of age, but we find if bred at age 2 they generally make better mothers.
 They have an 11 to 12 month gestation and give birth to one baby alpaca known as a ‘cria’ per year.
 Birth weight is normally around 15 to 17 pounds.
 Crias can often stand and nurse within 30 to 60 minutes following birth.

 Alpacas graze on grasses and other types of forage.
 They do not pull up the grass roots so pastures renew if the animals can be rotated around.
 If pastures are not available, a low protein grass hay is best.
 Alpacas will consume approximately one, 100-lb bale of grass hay per month, per adult.
 High protein forage such as alfalfa or clover is detrimental to animal health and quality fiber production.